Deutsche Börse (ETR:DB1) Given a €150.00 Price Target at Berenberg Bank

-Berenberg Bank set a €150.00 ($176.47) price target on Deutsche Börse (ETR:DB1) in a report released on Wednesday morning, Borsen Zeitung reports.
+Berenberg Bank set a €150.00 ($176.47) price objective on Deutsche Börse (ETR:DB1) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
 The brokerage currently has a neutral rating on the stock.

 Deutsche BÃ¶rse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through nine segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Securities Trading), Clearstream (Post-Trading), IFS (Investment Fund Services), GSF (Collateral Management), Qontigo (index and analytics business), and Data (data business).